Despite droughts, recession and natural disasters, California’s urban population continues to grow.

 Urban Conservation Challenges

-About 450 of the larger urban water suppliers submit urban water management plans every five years to California’s Department of Water Resources that include reliability assessments of water resources and spell out demand management measures.
+About 450 of the larger urban water suppliers submit urban water management plans every five years to California’s Department of Water Resources.
+The plans include reliability assessments of water resources, accounting for normal, single dry and multiple dry years, and spell out demand-management measures.

-The severe drought of 2014 to 2017 intensified the push for greater water savings in the urban sector.
+The severe drought that plagued California from 2014 to 2017 intensified the push for greater water savings in the urban sector.
 To accelerate the process, legislation was enacted in 2018 to set permanent overall targets for indoor and outdoor water consumption.
 The mandates for water agencies will gradually ratchet down indoor water use to 50 gallons per person per day after Jan.
 1, 2030.

 Urban Water Conservation Next Steps

-As part of the water budget approach, more than 90 percent of residences and businesses are metered in California, but some communities, such as Sacramento, do not have water meters on all homes (the city is in the process of installing them).
+As part of the water budget approach, more than 90 percent of residences and businesses are metered in California, which helps customers become aware of how much water they use.
+But some communities, such as Sacramento, do not have water meters on all homes (the city is in the process of installing them and expects to complete the work in 2021).
 Instead, customers without meters are charged a flat fee for their water no matter the amount used.

 Other key urban water conservation efforts include: